Rahmonjon22/portfolio/README.md

-My plan is to create my portfolio with help of React Html Scss & Nodejs
+Plan is to create Portfolio
+1 npm install create-react-app .
+2  npm install react-router-dom
+3 create componenets
+4 delete all the unneccessary files
+5